peastman/statmech/source/friction.rst

 deviation scales with :math:`\sqrt{t}`.
 All that, without evaluating a single integral or knowing anything about the details of :math:`R(t)`!

 Before we dive into the math, let's take a moment to look at the Langevin equation and try to understand it intuitively.
-The are two terms on the right side.
+There are two terms on the right side.
 The first one always points opposite to the velocity, so it tends to slow the particle down.
 If it were the only term, it would lead to exponentially decaying velocity as in equation :eq:`decaying-velocity`.
 The second term prevents that from happening by constantly applying random kicks to the particle.
 Essentially, there is one term that removes energy and one term that adds energy.
 When the system is in